haze/pill/README.md

 ### Categorized tests

 Most of the tests are pretty organized, just run the interpreter with the `-d` flag and see what the output is and if you see anything suspicious or unexpected output, let me know.
-I haven't been using a testing framework because a lot of the code is very unstable and there is no spec; a lot will probably change.
+Migration to a test suite will come soon!

 ```